eiji03aero/mash/packages/mash-filesystem/README.md

 - delete file/directory

-- output the content of file
+- read the content of file

 - list the nodes in a directory